Family Stories

 In 1901, still at Bentham Street, Deptford, were Dan (44), Marine Engine Fitter, Mary Jane (42), Daniel (19), Alice (19), Kate (14), Bessie (12), Esther (10), Alfred (6) and Florrie (1).
 John (21), Sign Writer, was staying with his grandmother, Sarah Elizabeth Botterill at 49, Wisteria Road, Lewisham.

 By 1911, they'd moved to 65 Childers St, Deptford, with Dan (54), Marine and General Fitter, Mary (52), Alice (26), Seed Packer, Bessie Standing (22) (married in 1909), Esther Botterill (20), Seed Packer, Alfred Botterill (16), Pattern Maker Apprentice, Florrie Botterill (11), Thomas Harris (31), Boiler Makers Rivetter (Mary Jane's brother) and George Standing (0), visitor.
 John Botterill (31), was still at 49 Wisteria Road, Lewisham with his aunt, Mary Louisa Adcock Botterill.
-Daniel Thompson Botterill, who had married in 1905, had died in 1908, aged just 26.
+Daniel Thompson Botterill had died in 1908, aged just 26.
 Kate Botterill, in 1911, was working as a Housemaid at 50 Pall Mall, St James Westminster, London.
+The 1911 Census confirmed that Dan and Mary Jane had eight children, with seven then still living.

-Dan Stephen Thompson Botterill died on 16 Apr 1917, aged 60 and was buried in Brockley and Ladywell Cemetery together with his parents.
+Dan Stephen Thompson Botterill died on 16 Apr 1917, aged 60 and is buried in Brockley and Ladywell Cemetery together with his parents.

 In 1921, Mary Botterill (62) Widow, was still living at 65, Childers Street, Deptford with Kate Botterill (35) Dispatch Clerk Film Trade; Esther Botterill (30) Machine Hand Film Trade; Alfred Botterill (26) Engineers Pattern & Maker and Florrie Botterill (21) Purse Hand Leather Worker.
 John Botterill (41) Sign Writer, was once again living with his aunt, Mary L A Botterill at 69, Old Road, Lee, Lewisham.
 Also living at 65, Childers Street, Deptford, were George and Bessie Standing and their two sons.
-Alice had disappeared.
+Alice had emigrated.

-• John Botterill, died, unmarried, at 55 in Deptford in 1936
+• John Botterill, died, unmarried, at 55, in Deptford in 1936

 • Kate Elizabeth Botterill died, at 80, in New Zealand, in 1966